Validate optimization using Piez

-Image and Video Manager automatically and intelligently optimizes images and videos through a combination of quality, format, and size transformations, but this activity happens in the background.
+Image & Video Manager automatically and intelligently optimizes images and videos through a combination of quality, format, and size transformations, but this activity happens in the background.
 To gain insight into exactly what is happening to your files, use Piez.

-Piez is a Google Chrome extension that reports key optimization details for webpages already using Image and Video Manager.
+Piez is a Google Chrome extension that reports key optimization details for webpages already using Image & Video Manager.
 These details include the number of images and videos optimized on a webpage, the total bytes saved, and the percentage reduction in bytes.

 If you want to delve deeper, Piez also provides optimization details for each individual image or video, and a side-by-side comparison of derivative images to the originals.